header logo

 6. Jack Grealish (Man City)

 Many players have to take a season to settle into life at Manchester City.
-It’s not easy to grasp Pep Guardiola’s meticulous tactical demands.
-So, the jury is still out on Jack Grealish’s talent.
-He proved himself as a quality player at Aston Villa, but the question always remains whether he’s good enough and disciplined enough to reach his highest level.
+It's not easy to grasp Pep Guardiola's meticulous tactical demands.
+So, the jury is still out on Jack Grealish's talent.
+He proved himself to be a quality player at Aston Villa, but the question always remains whether he's good enough and disciplined enough to reach his highest level.

 J. Grealish was recruited by Man City for up to £100 million

-Paul Pogba has admitted that the past three years haven’t gone as he hoped, which seems like an overly harsh assessment.
-Manchester United fans were thrilled when the French player returned to Old Trafford from Juventus in 2016, but they were even happier when he departed in the summer.
+Paul Pogba has admitted that the past three years haven't gone as he hoped, which seems like an overly harsh assessment.
+Manchester United fans were thrilled when the French player returned to Old Trafford from Juventus in 2016, but they were even happier when he left in the summer.

 A player who is talented and always shows class - Paul Pogba

-While Pogba occasionally showcased his undeniable talents during his six years here, ultimately, he seemed more active on social media than on the football pitch.
-Pogba’s defenders will point to his performances for the French national team as evidence of his class.
+While Pogba occasionally showcased his undeniable talents during his six years here, ultimately, he appeared more active on social media than on the football pitch.
+Pogba's defenders will point to his performances for the French national team as evidence of his class.
 After all, he is a World Cup winner and possesses a wealth of extraordinary skills.

 Romelu Lukaku has rebuilt his reputation at Inter Milan after facing challenges during his time at Manchester United, which culminated in Gary Neville accusing him of being overweight and unprofessional.
 Subsequently, he made the ill-advised decision to return to England to join Chelsea, where his stock once again plummeted.